gazprom-neft/Sharedlib-jenkins-dso/README.md

 ## Pipeline
 -  DockerFunction - build and publish
 -  LoginUtils - authorization using the "oc" utility
--  OcFunction - Login to ocp cluster; Get UID or GID;  Install Moon (or like this) template; required unification from CaaS side with service naming; Create OCP secrets for registry; Get status of image stream; Deploy or change templates from specific directory

 [vars]
 -  UiTesting - includes maven from software , run with keys pointing to settings